jordansissel/sysadvent/2011/02/article.md

 # Day 2 - Strategies for Java Deployment

-This article was written by [Kris Buytaert](https://twitter.com/krisbuytaert) ([www.krisbuytaert.be/blog](http://www.krisbuytaert.be/blog/)).
+This was written by [Kris Buytaert](https://twitter.com/krisbuytaert) ([www.krisbuytaert.be/blog](http://www.krisbuytaert.be/blog/)).

 After years of working in Java-based environments, there are a number of